 Accreditation is inextricably linked to institution and educational system improvement.
-All non-charter public schools in the District are fully accredited by AdvancEd, formerly the Southern Association of Colleges and Schools ("SACS").
-The Broward County School District is the second largest, fully accredited, school district in the nation and Florida's first fully accredited school system since 1962.
+All non-charter public schools in the District are fully accredited by Cognia formerly AdvancEd, and the Southern Association of Colleges and Schools ("SACS").
+The Broward County School District is the second-largest, fully accredited, school district in the nation and Florida's first fully accredited school system since 1962.

 Why Does Accreditation Matter?